-To comply with this mandate, individuals need to have “minimal essential coverage,” which may be obtained through an employer-sponsored plan, an individual insurance policy (purchased on or off the public Marketplace), a government-sponsored plan such as Medicare or Medicaid, or a U.S.-issued expatriate plan.
+To comply with this mandate for 2018, individuals needed to have "minimal essential coverage," which is obtained through an employer-sponsored plan, an individual insurance policy (purchased on or off the public Marketplace), a government-sponsored plan such as Medicare or Medicaid, or a U.S.-issued expatriate plan.

 The annual penalty is calculated two different ways – as a fixed amount for each person without coverage (which is adjusted annually for inflation) or as a percent of annual household income.
 Individuals subject to this penalty pay the larger of the two amounts.

 |The greater of:||

 In some cases, an individual may qualify for an exemption from the individual mandate.
 Exemptions include:

 - A gap in coverage that is less than three consecutive months

 - The lowest-cost, self-only plan available is considered “unaffordable”

 - A qualifying hardship or meeting other certain conditions (e.g., income below 100 percent of federal poverty level, religious reasons, or not living in the United States)

 Most exemptions can be claimed using Internal Revenue Service (IRS) Form 8965, Health Coverage iExemptions, when filing a tax return.
 However, certain exemptions must be granted in advance from the public Marketplace.

 For more information on available exemptions, applicable forms, and whether they need to be granted by a public marketplace in advance, please visit healthcare.gov or the IRS Individual Shared Responsibility Provision Exemptions page.